How to visit Mijas Pueblo (Andalucia, Spain)

 If you want a ride around Mijas Pueblo, take a tuk-tuk ride instead or a donkey taxi.
 I have to say that when I was in Mijas in July 2023 I saw zero people on donkeys and quite a few on tuk-tuks, which is great news.

-Where to Eat in Mijas
+Where to eat in Mijas

 With only one day in Mijas we felt spoiled for choice.
-We opted for Blue Bike Cafe where we had a delicious selection of plates all freshly prepared.
+We opted for Blue Coffee Bike where we had a delicious selection of plates all freshly prepared.
 We then moved to Mayan Monkey for refreshing ice cream.

 Were I to spend more time in Mijas, I would choose Aroma Cafe and Secret Garden on Calle San Sebstián.
 This Argentine restaurant gets incredible reviews and the photos of the gardens look utterly divine.